Zero to 180 – Three Minute Magic

 Little Willie John (“& Strings“), with backing from Philip Paul (drums), Edwyn Conley (el bass), John Faire (guitar) & Sonny Thompson (piano)

-Dec.
-23, 1959 — Cincinnati
+Recorded Dec.
+23, 1959

-Both songs included on 1961 King LP
+Both songs included on this 1961 King LP

-Ben Levin sleuths that this same session yielded two more songs – “I’m Shakin’” & “My Love Is” – albeit with a twist: Philip Paul played on the original Dec.
-23, 1959 studio recordings that were released as 45 sides, while Edison Gore (drums) and Edwyn Conley (bass) later overdubbed a new rhythm section for the Sure Things LP.
-Ruppli’s notes, when scrutinized carefully, validate Levin’s ear.
+Philip Paul played on the original December 23, 1959 studio recordings released as 45 sides, while Edison Gore (drums) and Edwyn Conley (bass) later overdubbed a new rhythm section for the Sure Things LP

-I’m Shakin‘” [King 45]
+[King 45]

 Philip Paul on drums